jaredf05/MissionDemolition/README.md

 ## Mission Demolition – Enhancements Summary

-This project expands upon the Mission Demolition tutorial from Jeremy Gibson Bond, Introduction to Game Design, Prototyping, and Development.
+This project expands upon the Mission Demolition tutorial from Introduction to Game Design, Prototyping, and Development by Jeremy Gibson Bond.
-The base gameplay remains faithful to the tutorial—players launch projectiles with a slingshot to knock down castles—but now includes additional features that enhance replayability, usability, and scoring feedback.
+The base gameplay remains the same, where players launch projectiles with a slingshot to knock down castles, but this version introduces new systems that make the game more engaging to replay.

 ## Meaningful Enhancements
 #### Score Tracking System